Manual Installation

 RBAC #

-Non system:admin users needs to be allowed explicitly to create repositories CRD in their namespace
+Non-system:admin users need to be explicitly allowed to create Repository CRDs in their namespace.

-For example assuming we want user being able to create repository CRD in the namespace user-ci, if we use the openshift oc cli :
+For example, assuming we want user to be able to create Repository CRDs in the namespace user-ci, if we use the OpenShift oc CLI:

 oc adm policy add-role-to-user openshift-pipeline-as-code-clusterrole user -n user-ci